 - Painful Rhyme: Worf's poem is full of them, if the opening couplet is anything to go by:Worf: This is the story of a little ship, that took a little trip.

-- Until it turns out that he hasn't actually written anything.
+- Subverted when it turns out that he hasn't actually written anything.

 - Warrior Poetry: A Klingon tradition.
 Who knew?